Skip to content

 Do you have a real restaurant reference, not just a demo?

-Yes — we run and service a Pudu delivery robot at Haidilao San Diego today.
+Yes — we run and service Pudu delivery robots on live restaurant floors today.

 What if my dining room is too tight for a robot?